 Since this test is intended to make you more aware of your subconscious mind, the results might not necessarily reflect the views you actually hold.
 In fact, you might learn a lot of new information about yourself, and this is a great opportunity to actively challenge the associations you make.

 So much for the theory.
 The best way to find out more is to take the test yourself.
-Click on the image to start or click HERE.
+Click the following button to start.
 You will be forwarded to our partner esurveydesign.
 No personal data will be stored.

 You can take the test using a regular computer or mobile device.